 Do you or someone you know snore?
 We usually think that snoring is simply an annoying sound that disrupts the sleep of anyone within earshot.
 However, snoring can often indicate a serious, potentially life-threatening problem called sleep apnea.
-At Yakima Smiles, Dr. Pete Nathe can treat snoring and sleep apnea, providing you with the healthy, restorative slumber you need.
+At Yakima Smiles, Dr. Pete Nathe can treat snoring and sleep apnea, and provide you with the healthy, restorative slumber you need.
 If you think that you or someone you love is suffering from sleep apnea, please contact our office at (509) 941-2957 to learn more about our sleep apnea treatments in Yakima, Washington, and make an appointment with our experienced dentist.

 No More CPAP